 Why am I so tired?
-The Chronicles of Fatigue: Part 1
+The Chronicles of Fatigue Part 1: Deficiencies.

 Feeling tired (fatigue) is probably the #1 symptom I hear about in my office.
 Whether it is new, a long-term issue, or just a certain time of day, it all effects our quality of life.
 This is another example of what I consider common, but NOT normal.
 Of course there is some normalcy to it, we all feel tired at times, but feeling tired day after day is something to listen to and take action.
 The first step is figuring out the root cause.

 This 5-part series of articles will highlight the top 5 reasons for fatigue, what puts you at risk for one more than the other, and what labs may be helpful.
 Let's get started!!

 This is a big category, so let’s start with the most common nutrients, but not forget insufficient hormones, hydration, and movement